 2) Alumni/ae Who Graduated Over Five Years Ago

 If you graduated more than five years ago, Lowell House will not assign you a pre-law adviser.
 Please contact the Pre-Law Committee if you have questions about the application process or would like to arrange a meeting.

 Benefits and Disadvantages of Applying as an Alumnus/a

-Just like for undergraduates, your pre-law advisor will serve as a sounding board for you.
-Unless you happen to be living in the area, you will communicate with your advisor via e-mail and telephone.
-We find many applicants have the opportunity to meet their pre-law advisor in person.
-If you happen to be traveling to Boston for recruiting, a reunion, work, or a vacation, feel free to contact your advisor to meet in person.
+Just like for undergraduates, your pre-law adviser will serve as a sounding board for you.
+Unless you happen to be living in the area, you will communicate with your adviser via e-mail and telephone.
+We find many applicants have the opportunity to meet their pre-law adviser in person.
+If you happen to be traveling to Boston for recruiting, a reunion, work, or a vacation, feel free to contact your adviser to meet in person.

 Letters of Recommendation